Risk Screening

 • A birthweight of less that 2,000 grams, having one or more selected abnormal conditions, and having an infant transferred within 24 hours of delivery are major risk factors of postneonatal death.

-What is the goal of Risk Screening?
+What is the goal of the Florida Prenatal and Infant Screens?

 Get in Touch.
 Get Involved.